 What is Blepharoplasty?

 Blepharoplasty is a type of cosmetic eyelid surgery, which is also known as eyelid surgery, eye bag surgery or an eyelid lift, is a surgical procedure that improves the appearance of the eyelids.
 It can rejuvenate puffy, sagging, drooping or tired-looking eyes by tightening muscles and tissue or removing excess fat and skin from the upper and/or lower eyelids.
 The eyelid, because its skin is much thinner than that in other parts of the face, is often one of the first facial areas to exhibit signs of aging.
-Blepharoplasty is one of the most commonly performed facial plastic surgery procedures.
-The popularity of this procedure reflects the importance of the eyes in perfecting overall appearance.
+Blepharoplasty is one of the most commonly performed facial cosmetic surgery procedures.
+The popularity of cosmetic eyelid surgery procedure reflects the importance of the eyes in perfecting overall appearance.

 Why Consider Having a Blepharoplasty?

-Blepharoplasty tightens the eyelid’s muscles and tissue, and removes excess fat and skin.
+Blepharoplasty (eye bag surgery) tightens the eyelid’s muscles and tissue, and removes excess fat and skin.
 Upper Blepharoplasty eliminates the drooping of skin into the visual field, greatly improving peripheral vision and making daily activities such as driving easier.
 It is also performed for strictly cosmetic reasons.
 The thin eyelid skin is prone to aging faster, accelerated by heredity factors, skin type, sun damage, smoking and diet.
 Blepharoplasty may become necessary when these factors cause the muscles and tissue that support the eyelids to weaken allowing the eyelid fat to herniate forwards.
 These changes can create a heavy feeling over the eyes, make you look tired and older.
 Blepharoplasty can restore a more energetic and youthful appearance.